 Planning, Design, Life Cycle Cost Analysis, Construction Administration, Commissioning

-CPL has partnered with Buncombe County for more than fifteen years, delivering high performing solutions to its facilities.
-As the first project to be constructed following the sustainability mandate, the Buncombe County Fleet Services Complex represents a major milestone.
-CPL’s Community and Culture Practice team led the design and construction of this inaugural facility.
+CPL has partnered with Buncombe County for more than fifteen years, delivering high-performance solutions across its facilities.
+As the first project built under the County’s sustainability mandate, the Fleet Services Complex represents a major milestone.

-The new five-acre Fleet Services Complex is a 22,000-square-foot, two-story, fully electrified facility featuring solar panels.
-The complex co-locates the County’s Fleet, General Services, and Grounds departments—previously dispersed across multiple sites—streamlining transportation, maintenance, and service workflows.
+The five-acre Fleet Services Complex will feature a 22,000-square-foot, two-story, fully electrified building with rooftop solar.
+It will bring together the County’s Fleet, General Services and Grounds departments—previously dispersed across multiple sites—into one location, improving coordination across transportation, maintenance and service workflows.

-Program spaces include vehicle garages and charging stations, service bays, conference rooms, training and parts storage areas, offices, support and tool rooms, temperature-controlled bulk and equipment storage, touchdown spaces, and interior and exterior wash and detailing areas.
+The facility’s program spaces will include vehicle garages and charging stations, service bays, conference rooms, training and parts storage areas, offices, support and tool rooms, temperature-controlled bulk and equipment storage, touchdown spaces, and interior and exterior wash and detailing areas.